 We loaded back into our van and headed to a true Mayan village.
 Here we enjoyed an authentic Mayan lunch prepared by the local women.
 Once fortified we were off to the next adventure, rappelling.
 After some brief instructions and a demonstration, we one by one descended into a 50-foot deep ravine.

 What goes down, I suppose must also come up.
 To get from the bottom of the ravine back to street level, we needed to climb some steep and tricky stairs.
-This was the most challenge portion of the day.
+This was the most challenging portion of the day.
 I really wished I had been doing my lunges.

 Finally, we headed across a suspension bridge.
 I can’t say how long it was but it was a pretty good distance.
 On the other side of the bridge, our assistants hooked us back up and we zipped across to our starting point.
 This was our final adventure of the day.